mbasilyan/wordle/README.md

 * *find_cands.py* uses the word lists to eliminate and score remaining viable words based on a heuristic.

 The way the heuristic works is it goes letter by letter through the candidate word and goes: if this letter was yellow, how many words would be eliminated?
 What if it was green?
 What if it was black?
 Then it adds up the eliminated counts with a weight for each and adds up each letter, penalizing a word for having duplicate letters.

+## To use:
+* Download both files and put them in the same directory.
+* Open the *find_cands.py* and find "SET THE CURRENT STATE OF THE BOARD HERE" section.
+* Set the current state of the board by providing the green letters, yellow letters and black letters you've seen.
+* Comments in the code explain how to do it.
+* Finally, run it with *python find_cands.py* as you usually would.